 The Market Builders were also involved in approaching buyers, markets and wholesale alliances, like the Cauca Valley Supply Center CAVASA, COTELCO of the hotel guild and ACODRES of the restaurant guild.
 They also made contact with 12 hotels and clubs in the Cauca Valley.

-The beneficiaries strengthened, and in 3 cases founded, a total of 20 organizations.
+The beneficiaries strengthened, and in 3 cases founded, a total of 28 productive organizations.
 Through these organizations, they carried out collective activities with greater formality and increased possibilities for growth under the cooperative modality, which at the territorial level contributed to the strengthening of local governance networks.
 These are the organizations that were most strengthened:

 - Nearly 40 women from Anorí, now certified as nurserywomen, founded the multi-active cooperative COOMULSEPAZ.
 Through this cooperative, they will be able to continue the project of the municipal nursery of Anorí, whose infrastructure they recovered during the Contingency Plan.
 The cooperative will be able to submit diverse projects to the local, departmental and national authorities to contribute to the sustainable development of their territory.

 The ASOYUPGUZ cooperative in the municipality of Puerto Guzmán, Putumayo was strengthened by making improvements to the technology being utilized in the production of cassava.

-- The legal constitution of the Agroecoturistic Cooperative of the Río Anchicayá basin (CORTUCÁN) was supported.
-CORTUCÁN is made up of families registered in the National Comprehensive Program for the Substitution of Illicit Crops (PNIS), from the La Cascada municipality of Dagua.
-These familes live in the Farallones National Park and seek to boost eco-tourism in the area.
+The legal constitution of the Agroecoturistic Cooperative of the Río Anchicayá basin (CORTUCÁN) was supported.
+CORTUCÁN is made up, among others, of families registered in the National Comprehensive Program for the Substitution of Illicit Crops (PNIS), from the La Cascada municipality of Dagua.
+These familes live in the Farallones de Cali National Park and seek to boost eco-tourism in the area.

 - The pre-cooperative, COOPNIS, was created, bringing together all the cooperatives of marketers in the municipalities of Dagua, El Dovio, Bolívar and Miranda, which became partners of the Contingency Plan.
 The establishment of COOPNIS will make it possible, for members to bring their products to scale from regional markets to more developed, centralized markets.